Tiendil/tiendil-org-content/content/posts/2024-031-fun-case-of-speeding-up-data-retrieval-with-psycopg/en.md

-title = "Fun case of speeding up data retrieval from PostgreSQL with Psycopg" tags = ["practice", "development", "python", "backend", "feeds-fun", "interesting", "databases"] published_at = "2024-11-22T12:00:00+00:00" seo_description = "Unexpected pitfalls when working with Psycopg and how to overcome them, illustrated on a specific example." seo_image = "cover.png"
+title = "Fun case of speeding up data retrieval from PostgreSQL with Psycopg" tags = ["practice", "development", "python", "backend", "feeds-fun", "interesting", "databases"] published_at = "2024-11-22T12:00:00+00:00" seo_description = "Unexpected pitfalls when working with Psycopg and how to overcome them.
+Illustrated on a specific example." seo_image = "cover.png"
 ---